 "Batman to Team."

 Wally shot to his feet, the bowl of popcorn flying from his lap and sending its contents all over the room.
 He was the first one to the communications screen, and he was met with Batman's scowling face looking down at him.
-He shifted in discomfort.
 He should have waited for Robin.

-Kaldur hurried to Wally's side, just getting back from a swim in the pool.
+Kaldur hurried to Wally's side, his hair still wet from his swim in the pool.
 "Batman," he said.
 "Have you a mission for us?"

 Connor and M'gann entered from the kitchen, the smell of burnt cupcakes clinging to their clothes.
 Artemis trudged in from the lounge with a glower, pulling a piece of stray popcorn out of her hair.
 Wally grinned.

 "Where's Robin?" asked Batman, eyes narrowed to slits.

 Wally motioned over his shoulder.
 "He's over–"